spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 Plan: 6 to add, 0 to change, 0 to destroy.
 ```

-If you change the desired cloud provider's toggle variable to `true,` you will receive an output message that six new resources will be created.
-The plan contains the following resources.
+If you change the desired cloud provider's toggle variable to `true,` you will receive an output message that the following six new resources are planned.
 - A cluster profile and a host cluster for the [*hello-universe*](https://github.com/spectrocloud/hello-universe) application.
 - A cluster profile and a host cluster for the [*hello-universe-api*](https://github.com/spectrocloud/hello-universe-api) application.
 - The [*kubeconfig*](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file of the provisioned *hello-universe-api* cluster.
 This is a local file that is created in your current working directory.
-You will need this file later, so make sure not to delete it.
+You will need this file later, so do not to delete it.
 - An SSH key required for deployment to Azure.
-This resource will not be created if you choose to deploy to another cloud provider.
+This resource is not created if you choose to deploy to another cloud provider.

 To deploy all the resources, use the `apply` command.